okstate-maps/intro-html-css-js/README.md

 https://codepen.io/krdyke/pen/aXzdbK

 ##### Radio `<input type="radio">`

-Use this for when you want users to pick one (and only one) option among several.
+Use radio buttons when you want users to pick one (and only one) option among several.
 You create a `radio group` by making multiple `input` elements and setting the `name` attribute to the same value.

 ```html
  <input type="radio" id="color1"